 - Add the homemade mayo to the the milk and apple cider vinegar mixture.
 Stir to combine.

-- Stir in the tamari and mustard followed by the seasoning mix.
+- Stir in the Worcestershire (or tamari) and mustard followed by the seasoning mix.
 Add the crumbled tofu and stir.
 Tightly cap the mason jar and shake a few times to further incorporate the ingredients.
 Refrigerate for at least 2 hours to infuse the flavors.
 It will also firm up while refrigerating.

 (Please refer to the post above for instructional photographs for this recipe)